teppokoivula/VersionControl/README.md

   * Module
   * File
   * Image
+  * Selector

-These fieldtypes are confirmed to work properly with this module.
-If fieldtype isn't listed here, it doesn't necessarily mean that it's not supported - just that it hasn't been tested yet.
-If you know a fieldtype which works properly but isn't included here, please inform the author of this module via GitHub.
+If a specific fieldtype isn't listed here, it doesn't necessarily mean that it's not supported; it just hasn't been tested yet.
+If you know a fieldtype that works properly with this module but isn't included here, please inform the author of this module via GitHub.

+You can enable support for any installed fieldtypes locally by modifying the "Compatible fieldtypes" setting, which can be found under "Advanced Settings" in module configuration screen.

 Following inputfields are confirmed to be supported: